thebugcatcher/heimdall/README.md

 an encryption algorithm (to encrypt the secret at rest), expiration time and other parameters before hitting the "Create" button.
 Upon creation, Heimdall will give the sender an option to copy a shareable link to the secret.
-The sender can then share the link with a receiver, who upon navigatin to the page will be prompted for a password (or a key) which is needed for decrypting the secret.
+The sender can then share the link with a receiver, who upon navigating to the page will be prompted for a password (or a key) which is needed for decrypting the secret.
 If the receiver uses the correct key within the expiration period, the receiver can get the secret.